Live Webinar on Social Listening for Competitive Benchmarking | 11th Dec, 3pm IST

 The photoelectric effect, which showed the quantum basis of light, earned Einstein the Nobel Prize in Physics in 1921.
 The theory of quantum mechanics was established due to his work.

 Albert Einstein’s contributions to science and his legacy extend far beyond the realm of physics.
 His ideas continue to inspire scientists, researchers, and the general public, and his name is synonymous with intellectual curiosity and groundbreaking discoveries.
+Due to his profound contributions to science and his impactful influence on philosophy, ethics, and politics he can be coined as world’s best man till today.

 4. Martin Luther King Jr